India blackouts highlight diesel needs, price problems

 By Nidhi Verma and Jessica Jaganathan

-NEW DELHI/SINGAPORE Diesel use in India temporarily spiked during two days of massive power cuts which left hundreds of millions of people without grid power, highlighting increasing clamour for the fuel to back up a rickety national grid.
+NEW DELHI/SINGAPORE, Aug 1 Diesel use in India temporarily spiked during two days of massive power cuts which left hundreds of millions of people without grid power, highlighting increasing clamour for the fuel to back up a rickety national grid.

 Hot weather across the country and a shortfall in annual monsoon rains had already pushed demand as the grid struggles to meet peak consumption.
 The government has had to halve prices for farmers needing pumped water - ruling out any subsidy cut.